simonambridge/NuoDB-Kafka-SparkStreaming/TransactionHandlers/NCFP-Spark-Install.md

 ### Write A DataFrame To NuoDB

-Write the contents of the players dtaframe to NuoDB - overwrite the table playerstable if it exists:
+Write the contents of the players dataframe to NuoDB - overwrite the table playerstable if it exists:

 ```
 scala> players.write.format("jdbc")